 VMware documentation introduces you to the concept of the managed object and its handle, called a managed object reference (moRef).
 You might be tempted to get configuration and status information of managed objects using a piecemeal approach.
 This has the severe disadvantage of creating a lot of chatter over the server connection, so it is very slow.
-A mechanism has been created to provide status information efficiently: the PropertyCollector, discussed in "PropertyCollector Data" on page 59.
+A mechanism has been created to provide status information efficiently: the PropertyCollector, discussed in PropertyCollector Data.